picanumber/task_timetable/README.md

 }
 ```

-Adding a task to the scheduler is done using the `add` method:
+Adding a task to the scheduler is done using its `add` method:

 ```cpp
 {